cohen-or-github/lab_final_project/RAG/README.md

 5. Friends TV Show Scripts with microsoft/deberta-base
 6. Friends TV Show Scripts with all-MiniLM-L6-v2

+## Files Explanation

+- **Dataset_Embeddings.py**: This script is responsible for creating embeddings for all the experimental datasets.
+It ensures the embeddings are generated using the selected models (microsoft/deberta-base and all-MiniLM-L6-v2) so they can be used in further comparisons.

+- **Experimental_prompts**: A file containing the prompts we used to test the RAG pipeline.
+These prompts are designed to simulate real-world WhatsApp message requests and serve as the basis for evaluating the model's ability to generate empathetic responses.

+- **RAG_Pipeline.ipynb**: This Jupyter notebook contains the core code where we examine the best source knowledge (datasets) and embedding methods.
+It also includes the final results after selecting the best combination for generating empathetic WhatsApp messages.

+- **Queries_data_sets**: This file contains two sets of queries:
+  1. The five queries used during the initial experimental phase to test different embedding and dataset combinations.
+  2. The 200 sensitive queries used for the final evaluation between our RAG model, GPT-4, and Claude 3.5.

 ## Results

 Through this experimentation, we aimed to identify the best combination of embedding method and dataset.
 Ultimately, the best results came from the **Friends TV Show Scripts** using **all-MiniLM-L6-v2**.
 This combination provided the most emotionally appropriate and contextually aware responses for generating empathetic WhatsApp messages.